Frequently Asked Questions

 Yes, but you must renounce your Japanese citizenship before departing for Japan.
 Please contact the Embassy of Japan or one of the Japanese consulates for further information.

 9. I have participated in the JET Programme in the past.
 Can I apply again?

 Former JETs can reapply but only if they have not participated in the program in the last three years or been on the Programme for more than five years in total.

 10. In the past, I applied to JET, was accepted, and then withdrew.
 Can I apply again?

 In general, if you withdrew before you were notified of your placement, you can re-apply for JET during any Programme year.
 If you withdrew after your placement information was given to you and you had an unavoidable reason for withdrawing, you may re-apply during any program year.
 An example of an unavoidable reason is the serious illness or death of a family member.
 The final decision on whether your reason for withdrawing was unavoidable and whether you can re-apply will be determined by the JET Program Office at the Embassy of Japan.
 If you withdrew after you were notified of your placement information without an unavoidable reason, you are not eligible to re-apply for at least one program year.
-If you previously applied as an Australian citizen and would like to re-apply for the 2017 program year but are not certain if you are eligible, please contact the JET Program Coordinator at the consulate-General of Japan in Sydney on (02) 9250 1000.
+If you previously applied as an Australian citizen and would like to re-apply for the current program year but are not certain if you are eligible, please contact the JET Program Coordinator at the consulate-General of Japan in Sydney on (02) 9250 1000.